4 Tips For Visiting Hershey, PA With Kids

 Then we followed our bars as they progressed along a mini assembly line.
 While the chocolate cooled, we each designed a box for our treat.

 I really enjoyed learning about Milton and his many failures and innovations.
-But TT was only interested in the free candy they gave out and Rich rolled his eyes often at the singing and hammed-up acting.
+But Tiny Traveler was only interested in the free candy they gave out and Rich rolled his eyes at the singing and hammed-up acting.

 The handful of rides that would entertain the adults without scaring the heck out of our child had very long lines.
-We spent most of the day watching a 6YO go on kiddie rides alone or squeezing into too-small rides alongside her.
+We spent most of the day watching a Tiny Traveler go on kiddie rides alone or squeezing into too-small rides alongside her.

 Or we might just try Dutch Wonderland, which local families have told us is better with with kids under 10.
-And at $108 for three of us, it’s a little easier on the wallet.
+It’s also easier on the wallet.

 Rich and I were thrilled to discover that microbrewer Troegs has a reasonably kid friendly taproom just down the street from the Hershey Park.
 The very good beer was a welcome change from the morning’s chocolate binge.